 As you browse through this site you will soon see why we are proud of our community, its services, and other interesting things to see and do.
 We hope you’ll enjoy your stay — whether it is for a few hours or for several days.
 If we can be of any help, let us know.
 Perhaps you’ll consider making Lake Benton your home, too!

 Michael W. Carpenter, Mayor

-Capital Cove Cabin is a private vacation rental and is located in southwest Minnesota on Lake Benton in Lake Benton, Minnesota with prime accommodations, private lake access, modern furnishings, fishing and boat dock, fire pit, fireplace, bunkhouse and more.
+Capital Cove Cabin in Lake Benton, Minnesota is a private vacation rental.
+This lakeside retreat has prime accommodations, private lake access, modern furnishings, fishing and boat dock, fire pit, fireplace, bunkhouse and more.